 see the on-line help for more information.

-Updates are automatically installed when you launch the system.
+available.
+Updates are automatically installed when you launch the

-etc.).
-The text that appears on screen and in the tooltip text for
+labels, etc.).
+The text that appears on screen and in the tooltip

-system it is not touched when the software is automatically
+your system it is not touched when the software is automatically

 updated.
 This means the new controls will not have entries in this

 customize it as you see fit - see the Customizing section of the